-Budgeted cost: £ 4388
+Budgeted cost: £ 1500

 Activity Evidence that supports this approach Challenge number(s) addressed RWInc CPD Pupils make accelerated progress especially in Reception - Yr2.
 We support provided for Yr1 and Yr2 children.
-Pupils are at least in-line with all others pupils nationally and that Staff have expert knowledge and understanding of RWInc process.
-2,3 SENCO time Three additional SENCO days to be spread across the year to attend additional meetings (PEPs, CP, STAR Days, Core Meetings etc. and complete associated paperwork.)
+Pupils are at least in-line with all others pupils nationally and that Staff have expert knowledge and understanding of RWInc 2,3 SENCO time Three additional SENCO days to be spread across the year to attend additional meetings (PEPs, CP, STAR Days, Core Meetings etc. and complete associated paperwork.)
 This includes Parent support through 1-1 and group work with the SENCO.
-We will continue to ensure staff; children and families are able to access specialist support as necessary through our cluster SENCO as part of our membership of the NEP.
+We will continue to ensure staff; children and families are able to access specialist support as necessary through our cluster SENCO as part of our membership of the NEP and Trust work.
 6 EHWB Restorative Practice To ensure that we deliver high quality intervention and support to raise attainment and narrow the gap between vulnerable pupils and their peers.
-All 1,2,3,4

-EH He ha chers have been given training on WB, Restorative practice and Mental alth which has ensured all classrooms re become a safe haven for pupils and used on the whole child. ---------------- -- --
+All 1,2,3,4 teachers have been given training on EHWB, Restorative practice and Mental Health which has ensured all classrooms have become a safe haven for pupils and focused on the whole child. --